interledgerjs/settlement-xrp/src/core/README.md

 ### Framework for building Interledger settlement engines in JavaScript

-TODO Add some docs here to explain what this does
+TODO Add some docs here to explain how to do this